Medical Assistant Program

 In addition, medical assisting program students study microorganisms and their relationship to illness and study the basic supplies and equipment used in microbiology.
-The course continues with lessons in how to assist a physician with rehabilitation, diagnostic tests, and emergency medical procedures.
+The medical assistant training course continues with lessons in how to assist a physician with rehabilitation, diagnostic tests, and emergency medical procedures.
 Prerequisite: None

 Keyboarding with Microsoft Word

 The various parts of a computer and its operation are introduced.
 The Hunter Business School course includes the development of keyboarding skills through the touch method, mastery of the keyboard, and the establishment of typing speed.
 Medical assisting program students’ progress from basic keyboarding technique to the basics of Microsoft Word and the fundamentals of word processing.
 Creating professional memos and business correspondence are explored.
 Included are mail processing and telecommunications.
 The Hunter Business School Career Services department assists in the preparation of résumés.
 Prerequisite: None

 Phlebotomy and Laboratory Procedures I